ethansilvas/wireshark-web-packet-capture/README.md

 Setup Wireshark on a Linux machine and complete packet captures on an ethernet port for HTTP/HTTPS network traffic

+## Part 1 - Setup Wireshark and Packet Capture HTTPS Traffic

-## Task 1 - Setup Wireshark onto Ubuntu Linux System
+### Setup Wireshark onto Ubuntu Linux System

 The system used in this project will require Wireshark to be installed and set up for users belonging to the **wireshark** group.